 5 Focus Tricks for Students with ADHD Learning at Home

-Nearly two months into the lockdown, students with ADHD are noticing both the benefits (self-guided pace, movement breaks) and drawbacks (no one-on-one interaction, heavy reliance on self-motivation) of virtual learning.
+At home learning again, students with ADHD are noticing both the benefits (self-guided pace, movement breaks) and drawbacks (no one-on-one interaction, heavy reliance on self-motivation) of virtual school.
 One common hurdle is focus — specifically learning how to ignore domestic distractions and persevere without a teacher standing nearby.
 Here are the solutions ADDitude families are using with some success.

 Siblings are noisy.
 Video games are enticing.
 The pantry is calling.
 Learning at home is rife with distractions, and many students with ADHD are finding it more difficult than ever to focus on their schoolwork.